 Najjanakumbi - 2km off Entebbe Road

-Uganda Gorilla Habituation Experience – Gorilla Trek Uganda with Self Drive Africa.
+Gorilla Trek Uganda with Self Drive Africa.

 Gorilla habituation in Uganda offers a unique opportunity to spend time observing mountain gorillas in their natural environment.
-This experience allows visitors to get close to these incredible animals and learn more about their behaviours and daily lives.
+This experience allows visitors to get close to these incredible animals and learn more about their behaviors and daily lives.

 WHERE HABITUATION IS DONE

-Bwindi Impenetrable National Park is in the southwest of Uganda near the northern border of Rwanda this park is larger and more popular of the two habitats, and it’s also the home of the Gorilla Habituation Experience.
-The park is divided into four sectors for gorilla trekking, spread across 331 square kilometres of dense forest.
+The park is divided into four sectors for gorilla trekking, spread across 331 square kilometers of dense forest.
 The sectors are Buhoma, Ruhija, Nkuringo and Rushaga, with each sector housing multiple gorilla families despite Buhoma being the most popular sector as the treks are less strenuous and the gorilla families are easier to find here but the Gorilla Habituation Experience only takes place in the Rushaga sector, located in the south of Bwindi Impenetrable National Park and visitors can trek through the thickets, following expert guides and scouts to find the gorilla families.

 banner-img